AFCMS/malley/.vscode/copilot/project.md

 ```

 Interactions with the Supabase backend are handled in the `src/contexts/supabase/supabase.ts`.
 Authentication status is abstracted again as a React context through the `src/contexts/auth/AuthContext.tsx` file.

+The only language used in the app is English, no localization is implemented.

+Comments and function names should also be in English, no matter the language of the LLM input.